 What are you going to write about?

 Your thesis topic is important.
-Since this is not your regular two page essay, and you will be writing pages in the double or triple figures, it is a good idea that you write about something that you are interested in.
-You don’t want to get bored and loose interest in the subject.
-Spend time consulting with your thesis helpers about your topic, they will be able to give you the right advice.
+Since this is not your regular two-page essay, and you will be writing pages in the double or triple figures, it is a good idea that you write about something that you are interested in.
+You don’t want to get bored and lose interest in the subject.

 Planning and research

 Your dissertation is a serious commitment; therefore, you need to plan meticulously.
 Make a timetable and stick to it, and make sure that you don’t leave it until the last minute.
 When it comes to a writing project of such magnitude, you are going to experience problems.
 There are going to be delays in obtaining materials and books, delays in replies to letters and questionnaires, and temperamental computer equipment to name a few.
 If you start working on your project early you won’t feel the need to panic when you experience setbacks.

 During your first few consultations with your supervisor, create a list of reading materials; make sure that it is up to date, relevant and wide-ranging.
 Approach your reading time with specific questions in mind because you don’t have time to waste on reading material that isn’t relevant.

 If you are going to send questionnaires to organizations and companies, remember that they are inundated with such requests and therefore your response rate is going to below.

 Your work is going to need redrafting a number of times, and you must proofread everything that you write.

 The structure of your dissertation

 There is going to be a general structure and framework for your dissertation.
 It is going to include several chapters.
 Make sure that you check with your supervisor because there are several different variations and you want to ensure that you use the right one.